py-smart-gardena/py-smart-gardena/README.md

  are very welcome !
 Your help is very much appreciated.

-Here are the link to show your support :
+Here are the links if you want to show your support :
 <span class="badge-paypal"><a href="https://paypal.me/grmklein" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-yellow.svg" alt="PayPal donate button" /></a></span>

 ## Installation